ryomaD1225/ushijima-bot/README.md

 ## Anything Else

-Writting by Node.js
+Writting by Node.js using cloud9 on Heroku
-・cloud9
-・Heroku